 Also, I love using dark chocolate in my brownies.
 Dark chocolate is the only way to go, not only because of the flavor profile but also because of the health benefits!

-There are several ways to go about making your vegan meringue, but this recipe shows my favorite process, which is using the brine from a can of chickpeas.
+There are several ways to go about making the topping for easy meringue topped brownies, but this recipe shows my favorite process, which is using the brine from a can of chickpeas.
 I also add a tiny bit of xanthan gum to help the meringue hold its form.
 If you’re not into xanthan gum, you can skip that part, but you may not get that high-hat fluffy meringue!

 You know what I just realized?
 You could bake this in a pie pan and call it Vegan Brownie Meringue Pie!
 Why do all the good ideas come too late! 🙂